 The Senior Independent Non-Executive Director conducts the Chair’s annual appraisal and acts as a sounding board for the other Directors.
 Further information on the role of the Senior Independent Director can be found at Corporate governance statement.

-The Company Secretary has specific responsibility to assist the Chair and the rest of the Board to uphold the best corporate governance standards.
+The Group General Counsel and Company Secretary has specific responsibilities to assist the Chair and the rest of the Board to uphold the best corporate governance standards.
 A full role description for the Company Secretary is available at Corporate governance statement.

 Board operation

-The Board normally meets ten times a year with additional meetings being called when required.
+The Board normally meets nine times a year with additional meetings being called when required.

 Comprehensive briefing papers are circulated to Directors one week in advance of each scheduled meeting to allow sufficient time for the consideration of the papers provided.